sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

 *b*.
 What that would mean is that if the null hypothesis were true, then the sampling distribution of :math:`\hat{b}` has mean zero and unknown standard deviation.
-Assuming that we can come up with a good estimate for the standard error of the regression coefficient, :math:`SE(\hat{b})`, then we’re in luck.
+Assuming that we can come up with a good estimate for the standard error of the regression coefficient, :math:`SE(\hat{b})`, then we are in luck.
-That’s *exactly* the situation for which we introduced the one-sample *t*-test way back in chapter :doc:`../Ch11/Ch11_tTest`.
-So let’s define a *t*-statistic like this:
+That is *exactly* the situation for which we introduced the one-sample *t*-test way back in chapter :doc:`../Ch11/Ch11_tTest`.
+So let us define a *t*-statistic like this:

 .. math:: t = \frac{\hat{b}}{SE(\hat{b})}

-I’ll skip over the reasons why, but our degrees of freedom in this case are *df* = *N* - *K* - 1.
+I will skip over the reasons why, but our degrees of freedom in this case are *df* = *N* - *K* - 1.
 Irritatingly, the estimate of the standard error of the regression coefficient, :math:`SE(\hat{b})`, is not as easy to calculate as the standard error of the mean that we used for the simpler *t*-tests in chapter :doc:`../Ch11/Ch11_tTest`.
-In fact, the formula is somewhat ugly, and not terribly helpful to look at.\ [#]_ For our purposes it’s sufficient to point out that the standard error of the estimated regression coefficient depends on both the predictor and outcome variables, and it is somewhat sensitive to violations of the homogeneity of variance assumption (discussed shortly).
+In fact, the formula is somewhat ugly, and not terribly helpful to look at.\ [#]_ For our purposes it is sufficient to point out that the standard error of the estimated regression coefficient depends on both the predictor and outcome variables, and it is somewhat sensitive to violations of the homogeneity of variance assumption (discussed shortly).

 In any case, this *t*-statistic can be interpreted in the same way as the *t*-statistics that we discussed in chapter :doc:`../Ch11/Ch11_tTest`.
-Assuming that you have a two-sided alternative (i.e., you don’t really care if *b* > 0 or *b* < 0), then it’s the extreme values of *t* (i.e., a lot less than zero or a lot greater than zero) that suggest that you should reject the null hypothesis.
+Assuming that you have a two-sided alternative (i.e., you do not really care if *b* > 0 or *b* < 0), then it is the extreme values of *t* (i.e., a lot less than zero or a lot greater than zero) that suggest that you should reject the null hypothesis.